A Gauge Condition for Studying the Origin of Intrinsic Magnetospheres

-Terrestrial magnetosphere is the layer of the atmosphere related to terrestrial magnetic field, where interactions between the magnetic field and the wind coming from the Sun occur, deforming the magnetic field in the direction of solar wind flow.
-The solar wind is a "ionized gas" with a very large electrical conductivity, chiefly made up of protons and electrons of high velocities \cite{uno}.
+The magnetosphere is a region near to an astronomical object where the surrounded plasma interacts with its magnetic field.
+In the case of the Earth, its magnetic field is deformed by the solar wind (see Fig.~\ref{fig1a}), which is a ``ionized gas'' with a very large electrical conductivity, chiefly made up of protons and electrons moving at high velocities \cite{magnetosphere}.
+The study of the terrestrial magnetosphere is very important, since it protects the Earth surface, satellites, telecommunication systems, and, in general, electric power grids, from the hot and highly conductive solar wind \cite{intro1,intro2}.

-As the velocity of this fluid is so large, far away from the source of magnetic field it is not affected appreciable due to terrestrial magnetic field, however the magnetic field changes the trajectory of particles near the Earth, partly this is the cause that certain low energy particles remain trapped in the magnetic field oscillating and producing electromagnetic radiation, and in the poles their interaction with air molecules cause the know effect called northern dawn \cite{uno}.

-This paper is organized as follows: In section 2 we derivate the Magnetohydrodynamic equations, in section 3 we describe the problem and calculate the deformation of terrestrial magnetic field due to the solar wind.
-Section 4 is devoted to analysis of the results and conclusions.